Tgrede/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). closure is when functions can access the variables outside of it but the variables in the outer function are closed off from inner functions.

 2. Study the following code, then answer the questions below.

 ```js